 The grounds are wheelchair accessible (you can download a map on their website here).
 Service animals are allowed.

-The walking grounds are for all levels, and while some hikes are more moderate than others, most are chill and easy to navigate – although we tend to wander on different paths by accident.
-Oops!
+While specific hikes are more moderate than others, you’ll also find some of the most chill and easy trails to navigate – although we tend to wander on different paths by accident.

 How Much Time Can You Spend At The NC Arboretum?